 In addition to the transactional fees or monthly plan rates, there are other costs that you need to keep in mind when you’re evaluating a credit card payment processor.

-I’m referring to things like hardware, POS systems, and payment terminals.
+We’re referring to things like hardware, POS systems, and payment terminals.
 Some providers charge extra for international transactions, setup fees, or cancellations.

-So make sure you review all of this before you decide on service based on the transactional rates alone.
+So make sure you review all of this before you decide on a service based on the transactional rates alone.

 It’s no secret that credit card fraud is rampant.
 In fact, 65% of people who have a credit or debit card have fallen victim to fraudulent charges at least once.